Starts at $0 + state fees and only takes 5-10 minutes

 By requiring this information, FinCEN hopes to deter some financial crimes like money laundering.
 It’s free to file the report online.

-You will need a business bank account for your LLC, and you’ll probably want a business credit card for work-related expenses, as well.
+You will need a how to open a business bank account for your LLC, and you’ll probably want a business credit card for work-related expenses, as well.
 Having a dedicated business bank account helps ensure that you keep your business expenses and finances separate from your personal ones.
 It’s also a good idea to use accounting software like QuickBooks or even hire an accountant to handle your bookkeeping for your RV rental business.

 Depending on your state, you may need a general business license to operate your LLC in compliance with state requirements.
 Most states have extensive licensing requirements for RV dealer licensing.
 For instance, we took a look at the requirements to apply for an RV sales license in the state of Washington, which includes a nine-step process before you even apply for your license.